CQCL/pytket-docs/manual/manual_compiler.rst

 ..
 Task of selecting appropriate physical qubits to use; better use of connectivity and better noise characteristics

 Initially, a :py:class`~pytket.Circuit` designed without a target device in mind will be expressed in terms of actions on a set of "logical qubits" - those with semantic meaning to the computation.
 A `placement` (or `initial mapping`) is a map from these logical qubits to the physical qubits of the device that will be used to carry them.
 A given placement may be preferred over another if the connectivity of the physical qubits better matches the interactions between the logical qubits caused by multi-qubit gates, or if the selection of physical qubits has better noise characteristics.
-All of the information for connectivity and noise characteristics of a given :py:class:`Backend` is wrapped up in a :py:class:`BackendInfo` object by the :py:attr:`Backend.backend_info` property.
+All of the information for connectivity and noise characteristics of a given :py:class`~pytket.backends.Backend` is wrapped up in a :py:class:`BackendInfo` object by the :py:attr:`Backend.backend_info` property.

 ..
 Affects where the logical qubits start initially, but it not necessarily where they will end up being measured at the end